saleor/saleor-app-shipping-shipstation/README.md

 1. Create `.env` inside `bruno` folder based on `.env.example`
 2. Fill the needed env variables
 3. Open Bruno and send request in sequence they are defined to make full checkout flow

+### Limitations

+- carriers list is hardcoded in the envs, and at the moment only one is supported
+- all saleor variants have to follow the same weight unit
+- the app assumes the shipping rates returned from the Shipstation are using USD as currency - channel configuration should follow this format
+- considering SLIM shipstation rate limits (40 req/s) mitigation measures should be taken
+  - aggressive caching (based on postalCodes and checkout weight)
+  - contacting Shipstation to modify the limits